jenfly/pydata-intro-workshop/SETUP.md

 conda install jupyterlab numpy pandas matplotlib seaborn
 ```

-In the console window, you'll see a bunch of text flash by.
+After a moment, you'll see a bunch of text flash by in the console window.
 If you scroll up to where you entered the command, you should see something similar to this:
 ![Miniconda Jupyter](img/screenshots/miniconda_jupyter1.png)

 And then if you scroll back down to the end of the text on the screen, you should see something similar to this: